int-index/ghc-proposals/proposals/0000-visible-forall.rst

      h a = g (forall a. a->a) a

    The ``forall`` binds ``a`` and that binding is seen by the occurrences in ``a->a``.
-   That is, in a term the forall-bound variables are in the data namespace.
+   That is, in a term the forall-bound variables are in the term namespace.

 6. Built-in syntax:
    ::